Enteral Feeding After Brain Injury: When Is Tube Feeding Required?

 Types of Enteral Feeding Tubes

-Nasogastric (NG) tubes: inserted through the nose into the stomach, typically used short-term
+Nasogastric (NG) tubes are inserted through the nose into the stomach and are typically used for short-term feeding.
+They are the most common initial route in the acute brain injury setting.

-Nasojejunal tubes (NJ): used when gastric feeding is not tolerated
+Nasojejunal (NJ) tubes are used when gastric feeding is not tolerated, for example in patients with gastroparesis or high gastric residuals.

 Why Enteral Feeding Is Often Required After Brain Injury

-Patients with moderate to severe brain injury frequently cannot meet their nutritional needs through normal eating and there is a clear link between adequate nutrition and recovery after brain injury.
+Patients with moderate to severe brain injury frequently cannot meet their nutritional needs through normal eating.

-Without enteral feeding, patients are at high risk of developing a negative energy balance, leading to weight loss and muscle wasting.
+Without enteral feeding, patients are at high risk of developing a negative energy balance, leading to weight loss, muscle wasting and impaired recovery.

 The Importance of Early Enteral Feeding

-Early nutritional support is a key component of brain injury management.
+Early nutritional support is a recognised and expected component of brain injury management.

-Delays in initiating feeding can contribute to rapid nutritional decline during a period of increased physiological stress.
+Delays in initiating feeding can contribute to rapid nutritional decline during a period of high physiological stress.

 Meeting Nutritional Requirements Through Enteral Feeding

-Feeds should be tailored to the individual, taking into account:
+Feeds should be tailored to the individual, taking into account body weight, nutritional requirements, clinical condition and feeding tolerance.

-Regular review is required to ensure targets are met.
+Regular review by a dietitian is required to ensure that nutritional targets are being met as the patient's condition evolves.

 Common Complications of Enteral Feeding